Rowan On: a new way to experience Rowan University

 So, what is Rowan On?

 Hosted by Karen Holloway, assistant director of digital media and production, each episode unfolds in two parts.
-First, an immersive segment where Holloway steps into the work of her guests, whether that means brewing beer, unearthing fossils, stepping behind the microphone or learning the mechanics behind a magic trick.
-That experience then opens into a deeper conversation about career paths, industries and how Rowan prepares people to thrive in them.
+First, an immersive segment features Holloway stepping into the work of her guests, whether that means brewing beer, unearthing fossils, sitting behind a radio mic or learning a magic trick.
+That experience opens into a deeper conversation about career paths, industries and how Rowan prepares students for them.

-Guests span faculty, students, alumni and staff, all connected by a shared belief in hands-on learning and the confidence that comes from doing meaningful work early and often.
+Guests share a belief in hands-on learning and the confidence that comes from doing meaningful work.

 Built for how people engage today

-“This isn’t about dropping an episode and hoping people find it,” DiGiorgio said.
-“We’re intentionally creating moments that can travel, short clips, visuals and stories that resonate on LinkedIn, Instagram, TikTok or wherever the conversation is happening.
-The goal is to meet people where they are and invite them into the Rowan experience.”
+“This content doesn’t exist anywhere, and we are building a place for it,” DiGiorgio said.
+“We’re creating moments that can travel – short clips, visuals and stories that resonate on LinkedIn, Instagram, TikTok, wherever the conversation is happening.”

 That approach mirrors how Rowan itself continues to grow, by adapting, experimenting and taking smart risks to reach new audiences in meaningful ways.